Malekith the Accursed

 Malekith the Accursed (/ˈmæləkɪθ/) is a fictional character appearing in American comic books published by Marvel Comics.
-He is the ruler of the Dark Elves of Svartalfheim, and has come into conflict with Thor.
-He once wielded the Casket of Ancient Winters.
+He is the ruler of the Dark Elves of Svartalfheim and has come into conflict with Thor.
+Malekith has often wielded the Casket of Ancient Winters, which enables him to generate endless amounts of ice.

 Christopher Eccleston portrayed the character in the Marvel Cinematic Universe film Thor: The Dark World (2013).
+Additionally, Quinton Flynn and James C. Mathis III voiced Malekith in guest appearances in The Avengers: Earth's Mightiest Heroes and Hulk and the Agents of S.M.A.S.H. respectively.

 Publication history

 Created by Walt Simonson, Malekith first appeared in Thor #344–349 (June–November 1984).
 He subsequently appeared in issues #363 (January 1986), 366-368 (April–June 1986), 485–487 (April–June 1995), and 489 (August 1995) of Thor.

 He made guest appearances in X-Force and Cable Annual 1997 and Heroes for Hire #14 (August 1998) before again battling Thor in Thor vol. 2 #29-32 (November 2000–February 2001).
 He later appeared in The Incredible Hercules #134 (November 2009) and #136 (December 2009).

 In 2012, Jason Aaron revived him in the Thor: God of Thunder series and he became the main antagonist in the "All New, All Different" Thor volume 4 and the crossover event War on the Realms.